-We now turn to the results from the field experiment.
-Table 2 presents the estimation results.
+Turning to the results from the field experiment, Table 2 presents the estimation results.
 In column (2), the dependent variable takes the value 100 if the household protested directly in 2020 and 0 otherwise.
 This analysis is based on the sample of 50,394 subjects from the field experiment who were randomly selected to receive a letter.
-The coefficient on Information Shock indicates that a household that finds out that the average tax rate ($\bar{\tau}$) is 0.1 pp higher than its own tax rate decreases the probability of protesting in 2020 by 0.095 pp, which is statistically significant (p-value=0.066).
+The coefficient on Information Shock indicates that a household that finds out that the average tax rate $(\bar{\tau})$ is 0.1 pp higher than its own tax rate has a decreased probability of protesting in 2020 by 0.095 pp, which is statistically significant (p-value=0.066).

 We conduct a falsification test in an event-study fashion.
 Figure 2.c presents the results.
 The rightmost coefficient shows the effect on the probability of protesting in 2020, which is identical to the coefficient on Information Shock reported in column (2) of Table 2.
-The rest of the coefficients correspond to the same regression specification but where the dependent variables are protest indicators for the years 2015 through 2019, instead of 2020.
-Since our letters had not been sent yet, the information shocks should not have had an effect on protests in prior years.
-As expected, the coefficients for the other dependent variables are close to zero, statistically insignificant and precisely estimated.
+The rest of the coefficients correspond to the same regression specification, but the dependent variables are protest indicators for the years 2015 through 2019, instead of 2020.
+Our letters had not been sent yet, so the information shocks should have no effect on protests in prior years.
+As expected, the coefficients for the other dependent variables are close to 0, statistically insignificant, and precisely estimated.

 One challenge with interpreting the magnitude of the coefficient on Information Shock is that it is an intention-to-treat effect, due to multiple sources of non-compliance.
-As discussed in Section 4.7, some of the letters may not have even been opened, or may have been opened when it was too late.
-Additionally, even for those letters that were successfully opened, households may not have paid enough attention to the information on average taxes provided in the table.
+As discussed in Section 4.7, some letters may not have been opened or opened too late.
+Additionally, recipients who opened letters may not have paid enough attention to the information on average taxes provided in the table.
 We can partially address these forms of non-compliance by focusing on the subsample of households that responded to the Field Survey.
-By construction, all of those households must have read the letter (otherwise they would not know the survey link and the survey code needed to fill out the survey).
-Furthermore, it is reasonable to assume that this subsample of survey respondents cared enough about the topic to pay close attention to the information provided in the letter.
+By construction, all households must have read the letter to know the survey link and code needed to fill out the Field Survey.
+It is reasonable to assume that this subsample of survey respondents cared enough about the topic to pay close attention to the information provided in the letter.